-⋅ More than $20 million budgeted in financial aid each year.
+⋅ About $30 million budgeted in financial aid each year.

 ⋅ Earlham is committed to providing an exceptional education to talented students from Indiana and around the world, regardless of their financial means.

 - Established in 1847 by the Religious Society of Friends (Quakers), Earlham welcomes students of all faiths and offers an education is rooted such Quaker values as integrity, a commitment to peace and social justice, mutual respect and community decision-making.

 - Earlhamites are bold—open to new ideas, academic challenges and cultures of the world.
 Earlham is an attractively diverse campus with students from more than 40 states and 60 countries.